“Día de los Muertos” Brings Tradition and Family Friendly Activities to Old Town, Nov. 1-3

-Spirited Weekend Celebration with Altars, Live Entertainment, Face Painting, Crafts and More
+Weekend Celebration Includes Altars, Live Entertainment, Guest Artists and More

-In the Bazaar del Mundo Shops, at 4133 Taylor Street, visitors will find more artists displaying their Día de los Muertos-themed work and collectables, plus additional altars and opportunities to participate in free family friendly activities – including sugar skull decorating, mask making, coloring and more.
+In the Bazaar del Mundo Shops, at 4133 Taylor Street, guests can peruse additional artists displaying Día de los Muertos-themed work and collectables, plus additional altars and opportunities to participate in free family friendly activities – including sugar skull decorating, mask making and more.

-The festivities will begin on Thursday with the Old Town Altar Walk.
-Beginning at Bazaar del Mundo and Casa Guadalajara, maps will be given out for the walking tour throughout Old Town to view more than 40 beautifully decorated altars.
-Then, Bazaar del Mundo and Casa Guadalajara’s marketplace and celebration activities will take place Friday and Saturday, 10 a.m. to 8 p.m.
+The festivities begin on Thursday with the Old Town Altar Walk.
+Beginning at Bazaar del Mundo and Casa Guadalajara, maps will be given out for a walking tour throughout Old Town to view more than 40 beautifully decorated altars.
+Then, Bazaar del Mundo and Casa Guadalajara’s marketplace and celebration activities will take place Friday and Saturday, 10 a.m. to 8 p.m. and Sunday 8 a.m. to 5:30 p.m.
 Guests may park for free across the street at Caltrans (after 5 p.m.
-Friday and all day weekends), or take the trolley.
+Friday and all-day weekends), or take the trolley.